Mazda diesel engines: 2002 (2.0 MZR-CD)

-RF 2005 (2.0 MZR-CD)
+2005 (2.0 MZR-CD)

 Production of improved, cleaner and more powerful common rail direct-injection turbocharged version of Mazda RF engine was started with July 2005 Mazda 6 facelift.
 This drivetrain still has most of typical features of its predecessor including belt-driven SOHC valve train with rocker arms and mechanically adjusted screws (in contrast to frequently mismatched, absolutely different ZSD or PSA DW10 Ford Duratorq engines).
 Mazda applied several technologies to this MZR-CD engine to achieve Euro Stage IV: